BurgersMcFly/BME-Gaussian-Noise/README.md

 # Gaussian Noise

 Add gaussian noise to dataset.
-Part of a project on my AI class.
+Part of a project for my class on AI.

 ## License